nodesman/couchbase-mobile-portal/md-docs/_1x/installation/ios.md

     ```ruby
     pod install
     ```

+    To use the SDK in Swift files, you must also import the framework in a bridging header (`#import <CouchbaseLite/CouchbaseLite.h>`).

-    The following pods are available to import different Couchbase Lite components.
+    The following subspecs are available to import different Couchbase Lite components.

     |Pod|Service|
     |:--|:------|